 The First Account: The Administrator

 To see your existing user accounts, go to System Preferences > Users & Groups.
-This preference pane shows a list of existing user accounts, which you create new accounts, it also lets you set a number of login options.
+This preference pane shows a list of existing user accounts, lets you create new accounts, and it also lets you set a number of login options.

-Start by looking at your own user account; it's at the top of the list under Current User.
-Click it and you'll see a number of options.
-On the Password tab, you can change your password if you wish (it's a good idea to do this every few months), and at the bottom of the pane, you can check Enable parental controls if you want to limit access to the current user.
-Of course, you probably don't want to do this to your user account, but you may be examining a Mac when someone else, such as one of your children, is the current user.
+Start by looking at your own user account; it’s at the top of the list under Current User.
+Click it and you’ll see a number of options.
+On the Password tab, you can change your password if you wish, and at the bottom of the pane, you can check Allow user to reset password using Apple ID.
+If you enable this option, and the user has logged in with their Apple ID, they can reset their account password, if they’ve forgotten it, by entering their Apple ID and the corresponding password.

 The Login Items tab shows a list of apps that launch when you log into or start up this Mac.
 You can add apps to this list by dragging their icons to it, or by clicking the + icon and navigating to an app.
 Remove any apps by selecting them in the list and clicking the – icon.